DanialArab/Pandas/README.md

 The above code will replace the current values of column d with new values, all of them having a dtype of float16.

+<a name="22"></a>
-### pd.concat
+### DataFrames methods/functions

 We’ll also see how just about every **series method** will also work on a data frame, returning one value per data frame column.

+<a name="23"></a>
+#### pd.concat()

 The pd.concat function concatenates dataframes with each other.
-It’s a top-level pandas function, and takes a list of data frames you would like to concatenate.
+It’s a top-level Pandas function, and takes a list of data frames you would like to concatenate.
 By default, pd.concat assumes that you want to join them top-to-bottom, but you can do it side-to-side if you want by setting the axis parameter.

 The result of pd.concat is a new data frame.

-### note on the final dataframe after the concatenation:
+**note on the final dataframe after the concatenation**:

 Next, I asked you to ensure that the new data frame (the one after concatenation)’s index doesn’t contain duplicate values—something that is almost certainly the case at this point, given that we created df from two previous data frames.
 You can actually check to see if a data frame’s index contains repeated values with the code

     df_ny_taxi_2020.index.is_unique

 If this returns True, then the values are already unique.
 If not, then some Seaborn plots will give you errors.
-We could renumber the index on our own, but why work so hard, when pandas includes this functionality?
+We could renumber the index on our own, but why work so hard, when Pandas includes this functionality?
 We can just say:

     df_ny_taxi_2020 = df_ny_taxi_2020.reset_index(drop=True)

-By passing drop=True, we tell reset_index not to make the just-ousted index column a regular column in the data frame, but rather to drop it entirely.
+By passing drop=True, we tell reset_index not to make the just-ousted (means just-removed) index column a regular column in the data frame, but rather to drop it entirely.

-### THE Query method --  to retrieve rows
+<a name="24"></a>
+#### query()

+It is used to retrieve rows.

 The traditional way to select rows from a data frame, as we have seen, is via a boolean index.
 But there is another way to do it, namely the query method.
-This mehod might feel especially familiar if you have previously used SQL and relational databases.
+This method might feel especially familiar if you have previously used SQL and relational databases.

-The basic idea behind query is simple: We provide a **string** that pandas turns into a full-fledged query.
+The basic idea behind query is simple: We provide a **string** that Pandas turns into a full-fledged query.
 We get back a filtered set of **rows** from the original data frame.
 For example, let’s say that I want all of the rows in which the column v is greater than 300.
 Using a traditional boolean index, I would write:

     df[df['v'] >300]